microsoft/vscode-docs/docs/remote/devcontainer-cli.md

 ## System requirements

-To use the VS Code `devcontainer` CLI, you'll need the following on your system or CI/DevOps environment:
+To use the VS Code dev container CLI, you'll need the following on your system or CI/DevOps environment:

 1. [Node.js (version 14 or greater)](https://nodejs.org).
 1. [The `docker` CLI](/docs/remote/containers#installation).